Man dies in fiery crash in Nowthen

-A driver who crossed the centerline and struck an oncoming semitrailer truck Wednesday in Nowthen died.
+A driver died Wednesday after crossing the centerline and striking an oncoming semitrailer truck in Nowthen.

 The male driver was heading south on Hwy.
 47 near 199th Avenue NW. when he veered into the northbound lanes about 1:22 p.m. and collided with the semi, the Anoka County Sheriff's Office said.